Serving Kentucky's Schools and Student Athletes Since 1917

 • For any unusual delay in getting the ball ready to play (3-5-7j),

-• For the one minute intermission between the 1/2 quarters and 3/4 quarters, or following the try, successful FG or safety.
+• For the one-minute intermission between the 1/2 quarters and 3/4 quarters, or following the try, successful FG or safety.
 (3-5-7l),

 • A score occurs.
-Following a try, field goal, or safety, the clock shall start on the ready for play.
-Following a 6-point touchdown, the clock shall remain stopped for the PAT, but shall resume on the ready for play for the ensuing kickoff,
+Following a try, field goal, or safety, the clock shall start on the ready-for-play.
+Following a 6-point touchdown, the clock shall remain stopped for the PAT, but shall resume on the ready-for-play for the ensuing kickoff,

 2. The clock SHALL STOP when an official’s time-out is called as in the following specific 3-5-7 occurrences, and shall subsequently start on the SNAP: